 The cost of food?
 Also low by Western standards, as long as you stick to the delicious local dishes and feast on pupusas, tamales, and other local dishes.
 This way, your wallet won’t be shedding too many tears.

-I’d estimate around $300 to be spent each month on food, so you’re basically at the top limit of your budget.
-It won’t be easy, but it won’t be too difficult either (although topping your monthly expenses with at least a couple hundred dollars will make things a lot easier).
+I’d estimate around $250 to be spent each month on food, so you’re basically at the top limit of your budget, with only $50 left for other expenses.

 Best Countries in South America Where You Can Live on $750 per Month